-Check out my first book, Citymakers: the Culture and Craft of Practical Urbanism, which you can purchase on Amazon or from your local bookseller.
+Check out my first book, Citymakers: the Culture and Craft of Practical Urbanism, which you can purchase from your local bookseller.
 Published in 2017, the book blends theoretical, journalistic, and essayistic modes of writing to make an argument about new trends and coalitions in urban practice since 2008, referencing examples drawn from the pages of Urban Omnibus contextualized by an original reading of the intellectual history of urbanism.

 Grand Tours: How travelers became tourists, an essay I wrote about guidebooks, travel literature, and tourism for the online version of the excellent new publication Strangers Guide.
 (June 6th, 2018).

 From Chelsea to Corona: Public Cost and Public Benefit in the New Public Park, a piece for The Huffington Post about about parks, High Line fever, and equitable public spaces.
 (August 28th, 2014).